 S&P previously downgraded last September.
 The new S&P rating lines up with the evaluation given that month by Moody’s Investors Service.

 Atrium, a Dallas-based manufacturer of aluminum and vinyl windows, implemented a Chapter 11 plan in April 2010 under which existing investors Kenner & Co. and Golden Gate Capital Corp. retained 92.5 percent of the equity by making new investments.
 For details on the plan, click here for the April 29 2010 Bloomberg bankruptcy report.

 The Chapter 11 case was In re Atrium Corp., 10-10150, U.S. Bankruptcy Court, District of Delaware (Wilmington).

-Deltek Inc. (PROJ), a software developer and marketer from Herndon, Virginia, is being downgraded as a consequence of a leveraged buyout by private-equity firm Thoma Bravo LLC.
+Deltek Inc. (PROJ:US), a software developer and marketer from Herndon, Virginia, is being downgraded as a consequence of a leveraged buyout by private-equity firm Thoma Bravo LLC.

 The increased debt load prompted Standard & Poor’s to lower the corporate rating by two grades on Sept.
 24 to B. The proposed $225 million in second-lien debt will have a CCC+ rating.

 Lehman Brokerage, AMR, K-V, Lien Stripping: Bankruptcy Audio